banhpete/Google-Form-Result-Viewer/README.md

 ## 5. Pseudocode
 - For every form submission, find who submitted the data, and then update the data tab.
 Add the new row number to the respective user.
-- When doGET() runs, it will serve the HTML data
+- When doGET() runs, it will serve the HTML data.
+Depending on the parameter present, it will display different HTML files.
+### For User to View - Require Parameters
 - When the HTML file is served, wait until the HTML is served and then run Javascript file to extract data.
 - Once data returns create new DOM nodes and fill the table for user to view data.
+### For Users to Submit Email - No Parameter
+- Send the form object to server side GS code, then send an email.
+- Update the DOM to notify users email will be sent.

 ## 6. Technologies Used
 ## 7. Project Content